 OEM coordinates the emergency training, simulations, and exercises necessary to prepare first responders, city departments, and external partners to carry out their identified mission, roles and responsibilities as outlined in the City's EOP.
 OEM is responsible for the design, development, and the facilitation of training and exercise execution in order to validate emergency response plans and procedures.

 OEM coordinates and conducts public emergency management outreach and education programs to increase awareness on emergency preparedness.
 From safety fairs and HOA meetings to annual Preparedness Fair activities, OEM promotes preparedness initiatives to improve family emergency planning, business continuity planning, volunteerism, and disaster resilience and recovery.

 Homeland Security Grants

-Oversee the City's Department of Homeland Security and state domestic preparedness grant programs.
+OEM oversees the City's Department of Homeland Security and state domestic preparedness grant programs.
 In addition, OEM is the lead office for management of FEMA Public Assistance reimbursements.

 Manage Emergency Alert and Notification Systems

 In conjunction with the Public Information Officer, OEM notifies emergency responders, city employees, private partners and residents in the event of an emergency that may affect or impact public safety.
-Registration on Temecula ALERTS allows resident to choose what type of alerts they would like to receive and how they would like to receive them making Temecula ALERTS an accessible alerting system for the whole community.
+Registration on Temecula ALERTS allows resident to choose what type of alerts they would like to receive and how they would like to receive them making Temecula ALERT an accessible alerting system for the whole community.